petersohn/home_automation/README.md

 * `actions`: A list of the actions that describe how the device should react to state changes.

+The `global_config.json` contains parameters that are specific to the environment, not the device itself.
+Usually, if there are multiple devices, they share the same `global_config.json`.
+The parameters are the following:

+* `wifiSSID`, `wifiPassword`: The credentials used to log in to the WiFi network.
+* `servers`: The parameters for the MQTT servers.
+It is a list of structures, one element for each server.
+If multiple servers are used, then connection is made to one of them.
+If connection to one server fails, the connection fails over to another server.
+The paramters are `address`, `port`, `username` and `password`.

 ## Interfaces

 Common parameters to interfaces: